Public relations: Definitions

+'Publics'

+Quentin Langley argues the use of the word "publics" in the plural is "central to the understanding" of public relations, writing "all organisations have a series of publics, or stakeholders, on whom their success depends".
+He follows Roger Hayward (1991) in dividing the publics into "customers (past, present, and future), staff (past, present, and future), investors (past, present, and future), politicians and regulators, neighbours, and business partners (suppliers, distributors, etc.)".
+Langley also contests the marketing perspective of seeing public relations as part of marketing, which he claims is too focused on just one of Hayward's six publics: customers.

 History

 Public relations has historical roots pre-dating the 20th century.
 Most textbooks regard the establishment of the "Publicity Bureau" in Boston in 1900 as marking the founding of a public relations profession.
 Academics have found early forms of public influence and communications management in ancient civilizations.
 Aristotle's Rhetoric, for example, explains core foundations for persuasion.
 Evidence shows that it continued to evolve during the settling of the New World and during the movement to abolish slavery in England.
 Basil Clarke is considered the founder of public relations in the United Kingdom for his establishment of "Editorial Services" in 1924.